X-linked Recessive: Red-Green Color Blindness, Hemophilia A

 What is X-linked inheritance?

 X-linked inheritance means that the gene causing the trait or the disorder is located on the X chromosome.
-Females have two X chromosomes; males have one X and one Y. Genes on the X chromosome can be recessive or dominant.
-Their expression in females and males is not the same.
-X-linked recessive genes are expressed in females only if there are two copies of the gene (one on each X chromosome).
-However, for males, there needs to be only one copy of an X-linked recessive gene for the trait or disorder to be expressed.
-For example, a woman can carry a recessive gene on one of the X chromosomes unknowingly, and pass it on to a son, who will express the trait:
+Females have two X chromosomes.
+Males have one X chromosome and one Y chromosome.
+Genes on the X chromosome can be recessive or dominant.
+Their effect in males and females is not the same.
+For males, there needs to be only one copy of a nonworking gene (on their 1 copy of the X chromosome) for the trait or disorder to appear.
+Females are generally not affected unless both copies of the gene (one on each X chromosome) are not working.
+Females who carry only 1 copy of an affected gene may not have any symptoms of the condition or may show mild symptoms compared with males.

-There is a 50% chance that daughters carry the gene and can pass it to the next generation.
-There is a 50% chance that a daughter will not carry the gene and, therefore, cannot pass it on.
-There is a 50% chance that sons do not have the gene and will be healthy.
-However, there is a 50% chance that a son will have inherited the gene and will express the trait or disorder.
+There is a 1 in 2 chance that daughters carry the gene and can pass it to the next generation.
+There is a 1 in 2 chance that a daughter will not carry the gene and so cannot pass it on.
+There is a 1 in 2 chance that sons don't have the gene and will be healthy.
+But there is a 1 in 2 chance that a son will have inherited the gene and will have the trait or disorder.

 What are some of the different types of X-linked recessive conditions?